MGHollander/zsh-dotfiles/docs/VALET-INSTALLATION.md

 Run `php --ini` to see which ini files PHP is using and copy the path in which additional .ini files are saved.

-Run `vi /usr/local/etc/php/X.X/conf.d/ext-xdebug.ini` (replace the X.X with you PHP version or change the path if it does not match the result from aboves command) and add the config below.
+Run `vi /usr/local/etc/php/X.X/conf.d/ext-xdebug.ini` and add the config below (replace the X.X with you PHP version or change the path if it does not match the result from above's command).

 ```
 [xdebug]